 Best Time for Bird Watching

-Bird watching in Mkhaya is good year-round but at its best from November to April, when migratory birds from Europe and northern Africa are present.
+Bird watching in Mkhaya is good year-round.
+Most of the key species associated with around the camp are throughout.
+However, species variety is greatest from November to April, when from Europe and northern Africa are present.
 The dry months from June to September are the best wildlife-viewing months.